JioTV-Go/jiotv_go/README.md

 1. Install [Docker](https://docs.docker.com/get-docker/).
 2. `docker run -p 5001:5001 -v ./jiotv_go/secrets:/app/secrets ghcr.io/rabilrbl/jiotv_go:latest`
 3. Open `http://localhost:5001` in your browser.

+### Optional Steps

+- If you want to specify a custom port or host, you can do so by passing the `host:port` or `:port` as an argument to the binary. `./jiotv_go "host:port"`
+- If you want to specify the path/folder for `credentials.json`, set an environment variable `JIOTV_CREDENTIALS_PATH=/path` before running the binary.

 ## Web Paths